Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Introduction

-In this work, we first explore and demonstrate the capacity of flow-based methods to model multimodal distributions.
-As a testbed, we study the particular example of two-dimensional real scalar field theory.
-With quadratic and quartic interactions, this theory has a $Z_2$ global symmetry (negation of the field) and a corresponding broken-symmetry phase for which the distribution of fields is bimodal.
-Adding a linear interaction breaks the symmetry explicitly, providing a model for the more general case of multiple modes with different shapes and relative weights.
-In either the exactly symmetric or explicitly broken case, we have a mean-field description of the mode structure and a known operation (negation) which moves fields between modes.
-As a test of generic approaches to modeling multimodal distributions without such a priori knowledge, we use flow model architectures which do not explicitly encode this mode structure.
-In this context, we find that training using stochastic gradient descent with default hyperparameters using the ``reverse KL'' self-training procedure employed in e.g.~Refs.~\cite{Albergo:2019eim,Kanwar:2020xzo,Boyda:2020hsi,Albergo:2021bna} often results in ``mode-collapsed'' models that sample only single modes of the distribution.
-We demonstrate how these mode-collapsed models can be used to construct multimodal mixture models, as well as several alternate training schemes that can train multimodal models without mode collapse where, in some cases, reverse KL self-training cannot.
+Sections~\ref{sec:multimodal-comparison} and \ref{sec:extended} present numerical demonstrations of these methods.
+As testbeds, we study the particular examples of two-dimensional real (Sec.~\ref{sec:multimodal-comparison}) and complex (Sec.~\ref{sec:extended}) scalar field theories.
+With quadratic and quartic interactions, the real theory has a $Z_2$ global symmetry (negation of the field) and a corresponding broken-symmetry phase for which the distribution of fields is bimodal.
+Similarly, the complex theory possesses a global U(1) symmetry (multiplication by a phase), which produces an extended ``ring-shaped'' mode when spontaneously broken.
+In the bimodal real case, we further explore modeling the theory with a symmetry-breaking linear interaction, providing a model for the more general case of multiple modes with different shapes and relative weights.
+In each case, we demonstrate the efficacy of all approaches discussed in Secs.~\ref{sec:arch_methods} and \ref{sec:multimodal-approaches} in constructing models with the desired mode structure.

-We then investigate the performance of the resulting models when used with both flow-based MCMC as well as a composite sampling algorithm where flow-based proposals are occasionally augmented by applying updates with HMC.
-While the models are good approximations of the bulk of the bimodal target distribution, they typically exhibit underweighting of the ``inner tails'' (regions of low density between modes).
-For the models trained here, we find that this underweighting can be severe enough to compromise the pure flow-based MCMC approach, with rare samples from the inner tails triggering catastrophically long runs of rejections.
-However, we further demonstrate that augmenting the pure flow-based proposals with HMC regulates this issue to provide an efficient sampler that outperforms HMC and gives more reliable sampling than flow-based MCMC alone.